 Endogenous cannabinoids (Endocannabinoids) and most notably anandamide and 2-AG

 Enzymes that break down endocannabinoids (FAAH and MAGL)

-Cannabinoid receptors, found on the surface of your cells, are ubiquitous throughout the body and "listen" to the environment around each cell.
-They transmit information on current conditions to the cell and thereby jump-start the proper cellular response, if necessary.
-Properly functioning receptors have the crucial function of creating Homeostasis in your body's cells, which keeps you healthy and keep your body and mind operating effectively.
+Cannabinoid receptors, found on the surface of your cells, are widespread throughout the body and listen to the environment around each cell.
+They transmit information on current conditions to the cell and thereby jump-start the proper cellular response.
+Properly functioning cannabinoid receptors have the crucial function of creating homeostasis in your body's cells, which keeps you healthy and keep your body and mind operating effectively.